AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

-As we've seen in the previous section about :ref:`interfacing with devices <Interfacing_With_Devices>`, Ada offers powerful features to describe low-level details about the hardware architecture without abdicating from its strong typing capabilities.
+As we've seen in the previous section about :ref:`interfacing with devices <Interfacing_With_Devices>`, Ada offers powerful features to describe low-level details about the hardware architecture without giving up its strong typing capabilities.
 However, it can be cumbersome to create a specification for all those low-level details when you have a complex architecture.
 Fortunately, for ARM Cortex-M devices, the GNAT toolchain offers an Ada binding generator called :program:`svd2ada`, which takes